nullc0rp/deadc0de/content/posts/titan-submarine-f710-security.md

 draft: false
 tags: ["security", "hardware", "submarine", "wireless", "safety", "titan", "oceangate"]
 categories: ["analysis"]
-description: "A deep dive into the security implications of using a Logitech F710 gamepad to control a deep-sea submersible, and what the Titan tragedy teaches us about engineering hubris"
+description: "A deep dive into the security implications of using a Logitech F710 wireless gamepad to control a deep-sea submersible, and what the Titan tragedy teaches us about engineering hubris"
 ---

 ## Introduction: The Depths of Engineering Hubris